ashish-mali/Classification-Cardiovascular-Risk-Prediction/README.md

-<h1 align='center'> :microscope: Classification Analysis-Cardiovascular-Risk-Prediction.<h1>
+<h1 align='center'> :microscope: Classification Analysis-Cardiovascular-Risk-Prediction.</h1>

 ![--------------------------------------------------------------------------------------------](https://github.com/andreasbm/readme/blob/master/assets/lines/grass.png)

-### This repository contains the code and dataset for predicting the 10YearCHD using classification analysis.
+### This repository contains the and dataset and the research notbook consisting various aproches for predicting the 10YearCHD in a person with the given 16 impact featues using classification analysis.
 The project uses a dataset containing patients records between the age gruop of 32 to 70.
 ![--------------------------------------------------------------------------------------------](https://github.com/andreasbm/readme/blob/master/assets/lines/grass.png)

 ## 📋 Abstract

 <p>Coronary heart disease, which is a form of cardiovasular disease (CHD), is the leading cause of death worldwide.
 The odds of survival are good if it is found or diagnosed early.
 Heart Disease is even highlighted as a silent killer which leads to the death of the person with out obvious symptoms.
 The project discusses a compararative approach to the classification of coronary heart disease diataset using machine learning (ML) algorithms.
 The current study created and tested sevral machine learning based classification models.
-The dataset was subjected to SMOTE to handle unbalanced classes and feature selection techniques to assess the impact on two distinct classes on the performance metrics.</p>
+The dataset was subjected to SMOTE to handle unbalanced classes and feature selection techniques to assess the impact on two distinct classes on the performance metrics.
+And uses these matrics to evaluate the perforamce of ML model and selection the best perfornming model which also fulfill the business objectives.</p>

 ![--------------------------------------------------------------------------------------------](https://github.com/andreasbm/readme/blob/master/assets/lines/grass.png)